TobiasLoader/Neural-Network-P5/README.md

 GLOSSARY:

-INPUT & OUTPUT LAYERS = dark grey vertical bars
+INPUT & OUTPUT LAYERS: dark grey vertical bars.
-HIDDEN LAYER/S (initially none) = light grey vertical bar NODE = small circle in layer
+HIDDEN LAYER/S (initially none): light grey vertical bar.
+NODE: small circle in layer.

-TRAINING = # of 'lessons' the network will undergo TESTS = # of questions in the 'final exam'
+TRAINING: # of 'lessons' the network will undergo.
+TESTS: # of questions in the 'final exam'.

  1 Set your chosen number of hidden layers via the larger PLUS and MINUS icons located at either side of the window.